“I need a website.”

 You can totally piece-meal this stuff and manage all of the components.
 You can hire one person to do it all.
 There are many options.

-This is also the reason I charge $10,000 for websites because I do ALL of these pieces.
+This is also the reason that when I did websites, I charged $10,000 because I did ALL of these pieces.
 More accurately, my team and I do.
-And it’s also why I only do a few done-for-you websites a year.
+And it’s also why I only did a few done-for-you websites a year as it wasn’t my main service I offered in my business.

 When people see the website outlined like this, they realize they don’t “need a website” but maybe they need to start with their message and website strategy, which is something I can usually outline for clients in a couple of hours.
-Then they take that and work with their own designer, etc.
+Then they take that and work with their own designer to get the visual brand put together.
+Then they turn that message into the actual copy that goes on each page.

-When you get clear on what you truly need, then it’s much easier to find the right fit.
+When you get clear on what you truly need, then it’s much easier to find the right fit with a designer and copywriter.

 If you truly just need a website, then that means you have the above items and just need someone to physically put it together.
-You hand over all of your images, text, forms, etc. and building the actual pages is the easy part.
-Easy and it takes skill so hire the right person who knows what they are doing.
+You hand over all of your images, text, forms, etc. and then someone builds the pages, which is the easy part IF you have all of the elements that go into the website.
+Hire the right person who knows what they are doing and is super familiar with the theme that you choose.

 Do you just need a few of the items above?
 Then perhaps consider hiring out those individual pieces and then handing it over to a web developer/designer to put the actual site together.